 Futurepump customer, Michael Olalo is just one farmer who has enjoyed a bumper kale crop this year.
 He decided to plant one acre of kale during the drought, a bold move.
 He obtained a tender to supply six bags (90 kg each) weekly to a local school at 30 KES/kg ($0.03/kg) for four months of drought.
 A brilliant opportunity, but one he could only seize with the help of irrigation.
 Michael chose to replace his fuel generator with a solar water pump which enabled him to meet the tender without the constant need to top up on costly fuel.

 Michael is just but one example.
 According to our research we have found out that most farmers who use the SF pump to irrigate their kales during a drought would make a minimum of 400 KES ($4) daily from a just an eighth of an acre.
 Solar irrigation therefore poses a great opportunity for small-scale farmers to increase their earnings from a staple crop.
 With this additional income and profit the ability to diversify increases and small farms can become small businesses.

-Our tier one distributor in Kenya is Davis & Shirtliff – with branches nationwide and financing deals available now is a great time to visit their stores.
+Our tier one distributor of solar water pumps in Kenya is Davis & Shirtliff.
+With branches nationwide and financing deals available now is a great time to visit their stores.